 The following structure is recommended:

-- If you are using Safe Catering, you should instruct and train food handlers in each relevant section of the for the job they do in order to ensure the relevant practices and procedures are followed.
+if you are using Safe Catering, you should instruct and train food handlers in each relevant section for the job they do.

-- Managers or supervisors responsible for the development and maintenance of the food safety management procedures based upon Safe Catering must be adequately trained in their application.
-They should have a sound working knowledge of Safe Catering.
+managers or supervisors responsible for the development and maintenance of food safety management procedures such as Safe Catering must be adequately trained and have a sound working knowledge of them.

 In order to achieve this, some businesses may wish to send their staff to formal Level 2 Award in Food Safety in Catering courses or to run equivalent formal courses in-house.